hjeong04/RestaurantTracker/README.md

 - As a user, I want to be able to remove a restaurant from the collection
 - As a user, I want to be able to mark off a restaurant as visited and rate it
 - As a user, I want to be able to view all the restaurant names in the collection
-- As a user, I want to be able to select a restaurant in the collection and view its details
+- As a user, I want to be able to select a restaurant with the given name, type or location and view its details
-- As a user, I want to be able to view list of restaurants with the given name, type and location.